jasonwoodard/rustbelt/docs/solver/rust-belt-output-guide.md

 ### Example: Break stop (`BREAK_ID`)

-When a break window is requested, the itinerary includes a pseudo-stop with the special ID `__break__`.
+When the day specifies a `breakWindow`, the itinerary includes a pseudo-stop with the special ID `__break__`.
 The entry records the local arrival and departure times just like a store, making it clear when the downtime occurs:

 ```json
 {